 - What is the best sightseeing pass for New York?

 - New York Pass review – Is it worth it?

 1. Avoid taking a taxi or Uber to get around New York

 Taking a taxi or Uber to get around the city is expensive.
 And let’s be honest – who wants to waste their precious sightseeing time stuck in NYC’s busy traffic?

 What is the best way to get around New York?

-PRO TIP: Whenever I visit a new city, I like to watch a video about how to use their public transit system.
+PRO TIP: Whenever I visit a new city, I like to watch a YouTube about how to use their public transit system.
 This helps me know what to expect when traveling and gives me peace of mind.
-Check out this helpful video here about how to use the NYC metro.

 New York is a BIG city, so even if you’re staying in a central location, you’ll save a lot of time sightseeing by using the metro.

 2. Sightseeing without using the New York Pass